top of page

 1. What is the cost for a new scout sign up?

 Once signed up and national dues are paid, later in the year we will collect pack dues for the next program year.
-The total pack dues, which includes the national dues, are $185 for activities that run for all 12 months (yes, summer too!).
+The pack dues are $75 for activities that run for all 12 months (yes, summer too!).
 The majority of these dues stay with the pack and cover most of the activities for the current school year (August to July).
-Pack dues will cover all advancement awards, a neckerchief and handbook upon crossover to the next rank, defray the majority of the costs of our annual program (i.e., camping, outings), the cost of the pinewood derby car kit, and much more!
-A detailed breakdown of pack dues expenditures is available upon request.
+Pack dues will cover all advancement awards, a neckerchief upon crossover to the next rank,

 2. Can I pay later?